tailwindlabs/webpack-starter/README.md

 Webpack will watch `/src/styles.css` and `/tailwind.js` and rebuild your stylesheet on every change.

 You can play around with `/dist/index.html` to see the effects of your changes.

+## Contributing

+Have a lot of experience with Webpack and suggestions on how we could improve this starter template?
+We'd love a PR!